dylandhall/hass-lifx-ceiling/README.md

 ## Known issues/caveats

+1. Scenes should work with version `2025.2.0-beta1` and higher if the scene is recreated.
-1. Scenes created in homeHome Assistant are unlikely to work at all, let alone reliably.
-Unfortunatily, neither a fix nor a workaround is currently available.
-If you are experiencing this issue, there is no need to log a bug.
+    ~~Scenes created in homeHome Assistant are unlikely to work at all, let alone reliably.~~

+2. Light state should be reflected correctly when a change is made within 10 seconds for the uplight and downlight from version `2025.2.0-beta1`.
-2. Adding the uplight or downlight to your Dashboard is discouraged as the state can be up to 10 seconds behind reality and may bounce between `off` and `on` a few times when the state changes.
+  ~~Adding the uplight or downlight to your Dashboard is discouraged as the state can be up to 10 seconds behind reality and may bounce between `off` and `on` a few times when the state changes.~~

 3. To turn on just the uplight or downlight without any surprises, use the `light.turn_on` action and explicitly specify the brightness and color or color temp to use.
     - If neither `brightness` nor `brightness_pct` are  used, the light will turn on at full (100%) brightness.